0victor0/Dockerfiles/README.md

 #Dockerfiles

 Repo for my Dockerfiles.
-Directories with arm_* are compatible with ARM architecture.
+Directories with arm_\* are compatible with ARM architecture.
+Any builds at version >=1.0 can be pulled from [my Docker hub](https://hub.docker.com/r/victorclark/).

+*Note that any Dockerfiles with versions less than 1.0 have not been verified.*

 ##Config files

-Config files also included, useful for host machine setup.
+Config files also included, useful for VM host machine setup.

 ##Quick tips